TheAssassin/mediaplayer-setup/Amlogic-based/Device_tree.md

 # Device tree

 Information about the hardware is stored in a device tree, also known as dtb (device tree binary).
 The dtb must match the hardware of the machine.
-Most Amlogic-based retail products are based on some reference boards, the names of which start with q.
+Most Amlogic-based retail products are based on some reference boards, the names of which start with p (e.g., p281).

 ## Reading device tree properties